Axelsend/Coursework-FSA/README.md

 Denver Axelsen's FSA Repository

-- This repository contains all of my Fullstack Academy Coursework throughout the course.
+- This repository contains all of my coursework throughout the Fullstack Academy software development course.

-- The main project to date is the "Personal Website" project, found in the "Personal_Site" folder.

-- This project is a website to showcase myself using HTML, CSS, and JavaScript languages.

-- The website contains a Home page, About page, and Portfolio page.

-- The website was made using all 3 of the languages mentioned above to create a well-rounded showcase of the lessons and skills I have learned so far in my Fullstack Academy course as well as some skills I've learned on my own.
+- This repository holds all of my coursework during class and guided practice.

+- The work is organized by block which corresponds to learning blocks within the course.

+- Please enjoy the journey I took in learning code!